wmutschl/mutschler.dev/content/apple/macos-post-install.md

 ### Productivity and Utilities

 #### Amphetamine and Amphetamine Enhancer (free)
 A little helper in case my MacBook needs to stay up all night.
 It can be installed from the App Store.
 Start the app and follow the instructions on the welcome screen.
-I also download [Amphetamine Enhancer](https://github.com/x74353/Amphetamine-Enhancer) to use the *Closed Display fail-safe*.

 #### Dockey (free)